nickitaliano/nickitaliano/README.md

 I'm Nick, an amateur musician and freelance data engineer.
 I enjoy learning about data-driven analyses and web applications!
 * 🌐 Website: https://nickitaliano.io
-* 🔭 I’m currently working on Music Information Retrieval(MIR) analyses and streaming apps
+* 🔭 I’m currently working on *Music Information Retrieval(MIR)* analyses and streaming apps
 * 🌱 I’m currently learning Apache Kafka
 * 📫 How to reach me: nickitaliano.io@gmail.com
 * 👤 Pronouns: he/him
-* 🤓 Fun fact: I'm in the same scientific research honor society, Sigma Xi, as Albert Einstein, Robert Feynman, etc...
+* 🤓 Fun fact: I'm in the same scientific research honor society-- **Sigma Xi**-- as Albert Einstein, Robert Feynman, etc...
 <!--
 **nickitaliano/nickitaliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.